matchoomeelah/matchoomeelah/README.md

 <img src="glasses-gif.gif" height="250px" width="400px" />

+<h3>The Me</h3>

 I'm Matt and this is my Github page! (<em>technically best-viewed in 2D</em>)

-I've long dabbled in the world of tech, but have taken a deep dive into Software Engineering for the last 6 months as a student at App Academy.
+I've long dabbled in different areas of tech, but have taken a deep dive into Software Engineering for the last 6 months as a student at App Academy.

-Each day I put in the legwork so y'all can see just how cool the world is.
+The world is cool, I say we make some cool projects to make it cooler!

+<h3>The Tools</h3>

-<h3>Some of the tools I've used</h3>
+These are some of the many tools and technologies I've used in building my projects:

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)